lblod/job-controller-service/README.md

 # job-controller-service
 Microservice responsible for managing a data processing job and its related tasks.

+The service detects completed tasks and schedules the next task according to tis configuration file.
+It does this by:
+- checking on startup
+- reacting to delta messages
+- performing periodic checks using a node cronjob

 # model